kleinron/lite-fifo/README.md

     }
 }
 ```
 The time complexity of the `dequeue` operation is O(n).
-At small scale - we wouldn't mind.
+At small scale - we wouldn't notice.
-On a high scale, say 300000 items, this implementation would have only 5 (five) ops per second.
+On a high scale, say 300000 items, this implementation would have only 5 (five!) ops per second.
 Complexity matters..
 At the bottom line, this implementation is a mistake.

 ### Linked List